-Figure IX.2 – Timing flow from PTP to native access media (downstream)
+Figure IX.2 – Timing flow from PTP to native access medium (downstream)

 NOTE – In Figure IX.2, an example is given with one physical port on each side.

-Figure IX.3 shows an example of equipment that is transferring timing flow from native access media to PTP, such as xPON ONU or xDSL remote terminal-digital subscriber line access multiplexer (RT-DSLAM) equipment.
+Figure IX.3 shows an example of equipment that is transferring timing flow from a native access medium to PTP, such as xPON ONU or xDSL remote terminal-digital subscriber line access multiplexer (RT-DSLAM) equipment.
 Only one PTP port and one special port are shown in Figure IX.3, although the equipment may contain multiple ports.